 This got people to continuously share the contest and help increase the virality of the video.

-With over 320,000 views on Youtube, I would say this was a successful twitter contest.
+With over 320,000 views on Youtube, I would say this was a successful social media contest.

 Those are six simple Twitter contests that you can start organizing today.
 Running a contest on Twitter can be a little challenging because its simplicity tend to be a barrier in terms of running creative (and more complex) contests.
 I hope these examples had given you some good ideas.
 What about you?
 Have you had a Twitter contest that you would like to share ?
 Any other social media contest ideas?